Driver dead after vehicle plunges over 200-foot cliff along Highway 1 near Devil's Slide

 The vehicle drove off the roadway just south of Gray Whale Cove State Beach in Montara, plummeting 200 feet, said Cal Fire's San Mateo/Santa Cruz unit.
 Cal Fire reported the incident just after 1 p.m.

-A CHP helicopter has since lowered a person onto the rocks where the vehicle landed, Cal Fire said.
-Multiple agencies were at the scene.
+Multiple agencies were at the scene of the crash.
+A CHP helicopter lowered a person onto the rocks where the vehicle ended up and other first responders rappelled down the cliff from the roadway.

 Cal Fire spokesperson Cecile Juliette said the driver was the only person in the car.
 It's not known what caused the car to go down the embankment.